 - Kaiser Permanente: No cost-sharing for COVID-19 testing when referred by a network physician.
 Out-of-pocket costs for treatment are waived through Dec.
 31. In some plans the waiver may not apply to non-urgent or non-emergency care by out-of-network providers.

 - United Healthcare: No cost-sharing for FDA-approved diagnostic tests ordered by a health care professional, or for testing-related visits.
-Cost-sharing for COVID-19 treatment by network providers is waived through July 24.
+Cost-sharing for testing-related visits, and for COVID-19 treatment by network providers, is waived through Oct.
+22.

 Is Medicare covering COVID-19 testing and treatment?

 Medicare will pay all costs for COVID-19 testing ordered by a doctor or other health care provider, and for services related to testing, such as office and emergency room visits.
 Beneficiaries will pay nothing for testing.

 People with original Medicare who are hospitalized for COVID-19 treatment will still have deductibles and copays.
 If you have a supplemental Medigap plan, it may cover these costs.
 If you have Medicare Advantage, out-of-pocket costs for hospital and outpatient treatment vary by plan.
 Contact your Advantage plan provider.